 I like to call myself the idea man.
 I'll have a random idea, such as "How hard is it to make an OS?" or "What if there was a language that implemented the bare-bones and allowed you to build it up from there?".
 Can you guess which one stuck?
 Fast forward from mid-December of 2023, I, and my good friend Leon, started on the daunting task to create our own programming language.

 Surprisingly, parsing and executing the code was easy.
-The part I found most challenging is sketching the behavior of the language.
+The part I found most challenging was sketching the behavior of the language.
 Because Stack is incredibly dynamic, the evaluation engine couldn't make almost any inferences about the code, which means I had to find creative ways to get features like scopes (took me many tries to perfect).

 Another fun feature was building a debugger with Egui, which allowed us to see inside the language and keep track of every operation (and even go back in time!).